wthrowe/rfcs/text/0000-osstring-string-interface.md

 that direction.

-Having an ergonomic way to manipulate OS strings is needed to allow programs to easily handle non-UTF-8 data received from the operating system.
-Currently, it is common for programs to just convert OS data to `String`s, which leads to undesirable panics in the unusual case where the input is not UTF-8.
-For example, currently, calling rustc with a non-UTF-8 command line argument will result in an immediate panic.
-Fixing that in a way that actually handles non-UTF-8 data correctly (as opposed to, for example, just interpreting it lossily as UTF-8) would be very difficult with the current OS string API.
-Most of the functions proposed here were motivated by the OS string processing needs of rustc.
+Having an ergonomic way to manipulate OS strings is needed to allow programs to easily handle non-Unicode data received from the operating system.
+Currently, it is common for programs to just convert OS data to `String`s, which leads to undesirable panics in the unusual case where the input is not Unicode.
+For example, currently, calling rustc with a non-Unicode command line argument will result in an immediate panic.
+Fixing that in a way that actually handles non-Unicode data correctly (as opposed to, for example, just interpreting it lossily) would be very difficult with the current OS string API.

 # Detailed design